 Serving Pittsburgh, Greensburg and Johnstown

 Many men and women have benefited from blepharoplasty, which is more commonly referred to as eyelid surgery.
-As some of the most experienced Pittsburgh eyelid surgery specialists, Drs.
-Lazzaro and Antimarino perform this procedure to give patients a more rested, youthful appearance.
+As some of the most experienced Pittsburgh eyelid surgery specialists, Dr. Lazzaro performs this procedure to give patients a more rested, youthful appearance.
 In the paragraphs below, they explain blepharoplasty procedure and the results it helps achieve.

 What is blepharoplasty?